Rock-Village.com

 From the Inlook trail you look, not surprisingly, in towards Mount Madison and Mount Adams.
 Mount Madison, on the left, looks taller than Mount Adams because it is closer.
 Next is John Quincy Adams and then Adams itself.

 We had lunch at 'Dome Rock.'
-Anne gets chilly after she eats, so she put on my sweatshirt.
+Anne gets chilly after she eats, so she put on her sweatshirt.

 This is Pine Mountain, which is a small mountain that has a great view.
 We hiked it a couple years ago.